ateef-khan/website-old2/src/blog/day-14-mentos-and-cough-syrup.md

 ---
-title: Day 14 - Mentos and cough syrup
+title: Day 14 - Mentos and Cough Syrup
 date: 2018-01-22 00:00:00
 updated: 2018-01-22 00:00:00
 author: Marshall McInerney (Ready for action(and equal and opposite reaction))